emilija-smitaite/biscuiteers-biscuit-shop/README.md

 # The Biscuiteers Biscuit Shop
 [View the live project here.](https://biscuiteers-biscuit-shop.herokuapp.com/)

-Biscuiteers is an e-commerce site offering hand iced artisan biscuit gifts.
+Biscuiteers is an e-commerce site offering hand iced artisan biscuit gifts. <br>
-Users are also benefit from a blog with comment functionality.
+Users also benefit from a blog with comment functionality. <br>
-The site is fully responsive and was built using the Django framework in Python.
+The site is fully responsive and was built using the Django framework in Python. <br>
-The payment system is called Stripe, it is set up in a 'dummy' mode and will not accept real card details.
+The payment system is called Stripe, it is set up in a 'dummy' mode and will not accept real card details. <br>

 ![Mock up](media/mockup.png)